telerik/winforms-docs/diagram/features/undo-and-redo.md

 ## Undo/Redo commands

-Telerik Diagramming Framework exposes a set of commands that allow you to easily implement __RadDiagram__ interaction
-        logic in MVVM solutions.
+Telerik Diagramming Framework exposes a set of commands that allow you to easily implement __RadDiagram__ interaction logic in MVVM solutions.
 In order to trigger the Undo/Redo functionality you can use the __DiagramCommands.Undo__ and __DiagramCommands.Redo__ commands.
-Please keep in mind that in order to use those commands for reverting back and forward
-        __RadDiagram__ operations, you need to explicitly set the diagram as the target of the commands.
+Please keep in mind that in order to use those commands for reverting back and forward __RadDiagram__ operations, you need to explicitly set the diagram as the target of the commands.

->note For a full list of the __DiagramCommands__ , please refer to the[Commands]({%slug winforms/diagram/features/commands%})tutorial.
+>note For a full list of the __DiagramCommands__ , please refer to the [Commands]({%slug winforms/diagram/features/commands%})tutorial.
 >
-#_[C#] Undo/Redo_

 {{source=..\SamplesCS\Diagram\DiagramUndoRedo.cs region=CommandsUndoRedo}}
 {{source=..\SamplesVB\Diagram\DiagramUndoRedo.vb region=CommandsUndoRedo}}